Adobe-Marketing-Cloud/reactor-user-docs/client-side-information/asynchronous-deployment.md

    This code tells Launch that the browser parser has reached the bottom of the page.
 Since Launch likely will not have loaded and executed before this time, calling `_satellite.pageBottom()` results in an error and the Page Bottom event type may not behave as expected.

+## Adobe Target Consideration
+When the Launch embed codes are loaded asynchronously, the page may finish rendering the default content before the Target library is fully loaded and has performed its content swap.
+This can lead to what is known as "flicker" where the default content shows up briefly before being replaced by the personalized content specified by Target.
+If you want to avoid this flicker, we suggest hardcoding a special pre-hiding snippet immediately before Launch's asynchronous embed codes.

+For more details and to obtain the pre-hiding snippet, please see the [Adobe Target extension with an asynchronous deployment](https://docs.adobelaunch.com/extension-reference/web/adobe-target-extension#adobe-target-extension-with-an-asynchronous-deployment)